Auckland Council

-Auckland Council (Te Kaunihera o Tāmaki Makaurau) is the local government council for the Auckland Region in New Zealand.
-It is a territorial authority that also has the responsibilities, duties and powers of a regional council and so is a unitary authority, according to the Local Government (Auckland Council) Act 2009, which established the council.
+Auckland Council (Te Kaunihera o Tāmaki Makaurau) is the territorial authority for the Auckland Region of New Zealand.
+It serves as the local and regional government as a unitary authority.
+It has existed since the 2010 amalgamation of the seven territorial authorities and one regional council in the region.
+It administers the largest population of any local government authority in Oceania.

 The governing body consists of a mayor and 20 councillors, elected from 13 wards.
-There are also 149 members of 21 local boards who make decisions on matters local to their communities.
-It is the largest council in Oceania, with a $3 billion annual budget, $29 billion of ratepayer equity, and 9,870 full-time staff as of 30 June 2016.
+There are also 151 members of 21 local boards who make decisions on matters local to their communities.

-The council began operating on 1 November 2010, combining the functions of the previous regional council and the region's seven city and district councils into one "super council" or "super city".

 The council was established by a number of Acts of Parliament, and an Auckland Transition Agency, also created by the central government.
 Both the means by which the council was established and its structure came under repeated criticism from a broad spectrum during the establishment period.

-The council for the current term was sworn in on 28 October 2022.

 History

 Predecessors

 The Auckland Council took over the functions of the Auckland Regional Council and the region's seven city and district councils: Auckland City Council, Manukau City Council, Waitakere City Council, North Shore City Council, Papakura District Council, Rodney District Council and most of Franklin District Council.

 The Auckland Regional Council was formed in 1989, replacing the Auckland Regional Authority.
 One of the mainstays of its work was expanding the parks network, and it brought into the Auckland Council 26 regional parks with more than 40,000 hectares, including many restored natural habitats and sanctuaries developed in co-operation with the Department of Conservation and volunteers.
 A variety of often public transport-focused projects like the Northern Busway as well as significant rail and public transport investments were realised through the Auckland Regional Transport Authority, much of it supported by retaining Ports of Auckland in public hands (after the deregulation of the Auckland Harbour Board) to fund the improvements with the dividends.